- Institute of Law Clerks of Ontario (2004)

 - LawVision Group (2017) Legal Project Management

-With over two decades of experience, Christina has worked on files involving commercial litigation, medical negligence, securities litigation, pharmaceutical litigation and construction lien actions, among many other matters.
-She assists Lenczner Slaght lawyers during all litigation steps, including document collection and production, examination for discovery, mediation, arbitration, trial, and appeals.
-Christina has extensive experience in managing large, document-intensive cases.
+With over two decades of experience as a Law Clerk, with a focus on large, document-intensive cases, Christina assists Lenczner Slaght teams during all litigation steps, including document collection and production, examination for discovery, mediation, arbitration, trial, and appeals.

 Counsel to the respondent auditor in two proceedings brought by the Ontario Securities Commission under the Securities Act resulting in the first no contest settlement under OSC Staff Notice 15-702: Revised Credit for Cooperation Program.